-We start by reviewing the architecture of a canonical ResNet as presented in \citep{he2016deep}.
+We start by reviewing the architecture of a canonical ResNet as presented in \cite{he2016deep}.
 A ResNet is a particular architecture of a neural network.
-Let $\bfY_0$ represent the data or initial state.
-We view the data as a matrix.
-Each column (vector) in the matrix is a particular example.
-Let us focus on one example.
-For problems in imaging we can reorganize the example as a tensor which represents a vector image with $n_c$ channels and a resolution of $n_x \times n_y$.
+Let $\bfY_0$ represent the data or initial state, which we view as a matrix where each column (vector) in the matrix is a particular datum.
+Let us focus on one datum.
+For problems in imaging we can reorganize the datum as a tensor that represents a vector image with $n_c$ channels and a resolution of $n_x \times n_y$.

 The initial state $\bfY_0$ is transformed by the network using the following expression

 Here, $\bfY_j$ is the state at layer $j$ and $\bftheta_j$ are network parameters, e.g. convolution kernels, normalization parameters, and biases, and finally $f$ is a nonlinear function.
 The matrix $\bfW_j$ is the identity matrix if the number of channels in $\bfY_{j+1}$ is equal to the number of channels in $\bfY_j$ and is chosen as zero otherwise.
 In this work we particularly use convolutional neural networks with $\bftheta_j = \{\bfK_j,\bfb_j\}$, where $\bfK_j$ are convolution kernels and $\bfb_j$ are biases (for batch norm we do not use bias but use batch norm parameters).
 We choose a symmetric nonlinear function that can be expressed as